Israel Says 170 Terrorists Killed in Shifa Hospital Raid

-Fighting raged Saturday around Gaza's main hospital where Israel says it has so far killed more than 170 terrorists in an extensive raid, which the Hamas terrorist-run Health Ministry says has also resulted in the deaths of five patients.
+Fighting raged on Saturday around Gaza's main hospital where Israel says it has so far killed more than 170 gunmen in an extensive raid, which the Palestinian Health Ministry says has also resulted in the deaths of five patients.

-The armed wing of Hamas and the Islamic Jihad said their fighters were engaged in battles with the Israeli forces outside and around the vicinity of Al Shifa hospital in Gaza City, though Hamas denies any presence inside the facility.
+The armed wing of Hamas and the Islamic Jihad said their fighters were engaged in battles with the Israeli forces outside and around the vicinity of Al Shifa hospital in Gaza City.
+Hamas denies any presence inside the facility.

 The Gaza health ministry said five wounded Palestinians "besieged" inside Al Shifa died as a result of being denied proper care, water and food for the past six days and that the condition of other injured patients was deteriorating.